HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

 - To boost performance for the DAM and persistence-node pods, increase the CPU limits first, then increase the number of pod replicas.
 Increasing the number of pods also increases throughput for DAM.

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
 Note that the deployment of the OpenLDAP container in a production environment is not supported.
-For more information, refer to [Configure Applications - OpenLDAP configuration](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_apps.md#openldap-configuration).
+For more information, See [Configure Applications - OpenLDAP configuration](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_apps.md#openldap-configuration).

 - To optimize the Core container, increase the CPU allocation until the container saturates.
 After the optimal CPU level is determined, increase the number of pods to boost performance.

 ### Recommended heap size configuration

 To ensure optimal performance and stability of HCL DX on Kubernetes, it is essential for you to configure JVM heap memory and pod resource limits correctly.
-Refer to the following best practices when tuning memory allocation.
+See the following best practices when tuning memory allocation.

 !!!note
      Do not set your JVM heap size larger than the allotted memory for the pod.